cylc/cylc-admin/docs/cylc-8-architecture.md

   - dependency graph
 - Responsive design (e.g. mobile compatible)
 - Separates the concepts of "task" and "job" (unlike Cylc 7)
-- Presents a simpler array of
+- And presents a simpler set of [task/job statuses]((proposal-state-names.md) to the user
 - Contains a shared data-store that collates data subscriptions from views into a single subscription, for incremental update from the UI Server by GraphQL
 - Unifies the two Cylc 7 GUIs into one (multi-suite gscan side-bar)